 | ACADEMICS | Majors & Minors | Health Education

-Health Education Minor: 18 creditsThe minor is designed to develop an in-depth understanding the the Certified Health Education Specialist (CHES) competencies for planning health programs based on an assessment of community needs and capabilities and followed by a program implementation and evaluation.Requirements:
+Health Education Minor: 18 creditsThe health education minor is designed to develop an in-depth understanding of the Certified Health Education Specialist (CHES) competencies for planning health programs based on an assessment of community needs and capabilities and followed by a program implementation and evaluation.Requirements:

 CONTACT US Health SciencesGhosh Science & Technology CenterSuite ST-110508-929-8832